Community Health Worker Training

 • Increase efficiencies in workflow

-• Operate at top of your license
+• Operate at top of your license or certification

 • Address health equity issues in your community

-• Engage in practical service learning
+• Engage in practical experiential learning

 • Earn ACPE Continuing Education credit